MaskedRPGFan/FormList-Manipulator/README.md

 * EditorID - form editorID.

 Keys: FormList, Plant, BToys, GToys are not case-sensitive.
 FList  is skipped if is not found.
-From is skipped if it already exists in FormList or is not found.
+Form is skipped if it already exists in FormList or is not found.

 ##  Aliases